rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

 Dexterous Developer ([GitHub](https://github.com/lee-orr/dexterous_developer)) by [@lee-orr](https://github.com/lee-orr)
 is an experimental hot-reload system for the [Bevy](bevyengine.org/) game engine.

-This month saw the first public release of Dexterous Developer, which provides the capacity to hot-reload systems, components & resources in a Bevy game, as well as a CLI allowing for cross-device, cross-platform hot reloaded code, allowing for development inside dev containers.
+This month saw the first public release of Dexterous Developer.
+It allows for live-reloading systems, components & resources, as well as remote, cross platform native application builds.

 ## Popular Workgroup Issues in Github